 1] Open File Explorer, and navigate to the file or folder of which you want to change the ownership.
 Right-click on it, and then click properties.

 2] Switch to Security Tab in the properties window, and click on the Advanced button at the bottom right.
 It will open the Advanced Security Settings of that file or folder.

 3] In this window, the current owner will be listed with the Change link available (next to the “Owner:” label) Click on it.
 It will open the Select User or Group window.
 Click on the available Advanced button again, and then click on the Find Now button.

-4] It will list down all the users, and group available on the computer.
+4] It will list down all the users, and groups available on the computer.
 Select the user you want to give ownership to, and click ok, and Ok again.

-5] You will be back to the Advanced Security Settings, but the owner will change changed to whoever you have selected.
+5] You will be back to the Advanced Security Settings, but the owner will be changed to whoever you have selected.
 There are two additional options you need to check.
-They will help you transfer the ownership of the sub-folders and files inside it.
+They will help you transfer the ownership of the sub-folders and files inside them.